Gmina Padew Narodowa

 Gmina Padew Narodowa is a rural gmina (administrative district) in Mielec County, Subcarpathian Voivodeship, in south-eastern Poland.

+Overview

 Its seat is the village of Padew Narodowa, which lies approximately 18 km north of Mielec and 58 km north-west of the regional capital Rzeszów.
 The gmina covers an area of 70.55 km2, and as of 2006 its total population is 5,352.